Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Experiments and Results

 \subsection{Experimental setting}

-\textbf{Datasets.} We used five datasets to evaluate PI-GNN, including Cora, CiteSeer and PubMed with the default dataset split as in~\cite{DBLP:conf/iclr/KipfW17} and DBLP~\cite{DBLP:conf/ijcai/PanWZZW16} as well as WikiCS dataset~\cite{DBLP:journals/corr/abs-2007-02901}.
-For the latter two datasets, we used the first 20 nodes from each class for training and the next 20 nodes for validation.
+\textbf{Datasets.} We used five datasets to evaluate \model, including Cora, CiteSeer and PubMed with the default dataset split as in~\citep{DBLP:conf/iclr/KipfW17} and WikiCS dataset~\citep{DBLP:journals/corr/abs-2007-02901} as well as OGB-arxiv dataset~\citep{DBLP:conf/nips/HuFZDRLCL20}.
+For WikiCS, we used the first 20 nodes from each class for training and the next 20 nodes for validation.
 The remaining nodes for each class are used as the test set.
-The statistics of these datasets are summarized in Table~\ref{tab:dataset}.
+For OGB-arxiv, we use the default split. \emph{The dataset statistics are summarized in Appendix Section~\ref{sec:app_dataset}.}

-Since all datasets are clean, following~\cite{DBLP:conf/cvpr/PatriniRMNQ17,DBLP:conf/nips/HanYNZTZS18}, we corrupted these datasets manually by the noise transition matrix $Q_{i j}=\operatorname{Pr}(\overline{y}=j \mid y=i)$ given that noisy $\overline{y}$ is flipped from clean $y$.
-Assume the matrix $Q$ has two representative structures: (1) Symmetry flipping~\cite{DBLP:conf/nips/RooyenMW15}; (2) Asymmetric pair flipping: a simulation of fine-grained classification with noisy labels, where labelers may make mistakes only within very similar classes.
-Note that the asymmetric case is much harder than the symmetry case.
-Their precise definition is in Section~A of the appendix.

-We tested four different noise rates $\epsilon\in\{0.2,0.4,0.6,0.8\}$ in this paper for two different noise types, which cover lightly and extremely noisy supervision.
+Since all datasets are clean, following~\cite{DBLP:conf/cvpr/PatriniRMNQ17}, we corrupted these datasets manually by the noise transition matrix $Q_{i j}=\operatorname{Pr}(\overline{y}=j \mid y=i)$ given that noisy $\overline{y}$ is flipped from clean $y$.
+Assume the matrix $Q$ has two representative structures: (1) Symmetry flipping~\citep{DBLP:conf/nips/RooyenMW15}; (2) Asymmetric pair flipping: a simulation of fine-grained classification with noisy labels, where labelers may make mistakes only within very similar classes.
+Note the asymmetric case is much harder than the symmetry case. \emph{Their precise definition is in Appendix Section~\ref{sec:app_def}.} We tested four different noise rates $\epsilon\in\{0.2,0.4,0.6,0.8\}$ in this paper for two different noise types, which cover lightly and extremely noisy supervision.
 Note that in the most extreme case, the noise rate $80\%$ for pair flipping means $80\%$ training data have wrong labels that cannot be learned without additional assumptions.